How to Treat Prop Firm Trading Like a Business Process

 - The strategy performs in multiple market conditions, not just trending markets

-YMI's Marty and KPL strategies provide this foundation — 6+ years of performance data, prop firm-compatible rules, and automated execution that removes the human error element.
-The automated execution component is particularly valuable for funded income: it eliminates the emotional discretion that causes most consistent traders to have inconsistent results.
+YMI's Marty and KPL strategies provide this foundation — 6+ years of performance data, prop firm-compatible rules, and automated execution that can reduce some execution mistakes.
+The automated execution component is valuable only when paired with account-level risk limits, rule checks, and post-session review.

 About the Author